 Decide which genre will suit your book idea the best.
 If you only write your story for yourself, you don’t have to do this step – even though it might give you some clarity.
-Nevertheless if you are planning to send your manuscript to a literature agency or a publishing house in the future, it´s helpful to think about in which genre they will put your story and who might be your future readers.
+Nevertheless, if you are planning to send your manuscript to a literary agency or a publishing house in the future, it´s helpful to think about in which genre they will put your story and who might be your future readers.

 Example: I´m a writer for kids and young adult books and have an idea for a love story.
-With my new book idea I have to decide before writing if the book will be for kids, teenagers or young adults.
-For a kids book you would obviously use a different lengths and vocabulary than for a grown-up book.
+With my new book idea, I have to decide before writing if the book will be for kids, teenagers or young adults.
+For a kids book, you would obviously use different lengths and vocabulary than for a grown-up book.
 But also the difference between a book for teenagers (12-16 years) and a young adult book (16-25 years) is immense.
-For example young adult books often include sexy scenes and dramatic circumstances like violence.
+For example, young adult books often include sexy scenes and dramatic circumstances like violence.
 The better you know your genre and future readers, the easier it will be for you to write your story.

 Genres: action, biography, fantasy, graphic novel, historical fiction, horror, detective/mystery, romance, science fiction, short stories, thriller, self-help, poetry, true crime etc. just to mention a few

 There are also new genres that get created like dark romance, women´s fiction or young adult/new adult

 5. Pick a Tense

 When you understood your genre it will be easy for you to decide in which tense form you want to write.
 It´s up to you if your prefer the presence or past tense.
 In case you are not sure what might suit your story the best use the past tense, it is the most common one.

 6. Decide Your Point of View